akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 They set off again, Godfrey asking questions, tracing the lines with his fingers, repeating the names under his breath.
-“Oak, ash, stone, brook.”
+“Twisted hawthorn, road, stone.”

 The Reeve pointed to a low earthen mound near the iron pits.
 “Old before the Romans,” he said.
 “We call it the old barrow.
 The old folk who built it used it as a boundary marker.
 So do we.”